HomeDashFAQSearchRegisterMemberlistLog in

 Administrator

-Smaller SC pulleys make more boost, and boost allows the engine to make more power.
+Smaller SC pulleys spin the blower faster for more boost; this enables the engine to make more power (in the form of low-end torque).
 Be careful, though.
-If you go too small right away, the engine will knock, which will take away power and can even be harmful to your pistons.
+If you go too small right away, the engine will knock, which will rob power and can even do harm to your pistons under certain conditions.

 The diameter of the OEM SC pulley is 3.8".
-Decreasing the diameter causes the blower to spin faster, creating higher than normal boost levels.
-It only takes a small change in pulley size to make a noticeable difference.
-Just a .1" diameter decrease will yield about 1 PSI increase in boost, which is enough to feel in your seat.
+It only takes a small drop in pulley size to make a noticeable power increase.
+Just 0.1" diameter decrease will yield about 1 PSI increase in boost, which is enough to feel in your seat from increased torque.

-Aftermarket SC pulleys are now available in sizes ranging from 3.6" down to around 2".
-A word of caution: start bigger and work your way down.
-A 3.6" pulley can be used with little or no issues on a stock Riv, giving up to a 10 HP increase.
-A 3.5" pulley may give 15-20 HP and is probably fine if you run cooler plugs and t-stat, but scanning is still a good idea.
-Running the 3.4" size on a stock engine is not a good idea unless you scan and tune the PCM with a tuner or AFC device.
+For Series II SC (L67) engines, aftermarket SC pulleys are available in diameters ranging from 3.6" down to around 2".
+Start larger and work your way down.
+3.6" pulleys can be used with little or no issues on a stock Series II SC Riv, giving up to ~10 HP increase.
+A 3.5" pulley may give ~15-20 HP and is probably fine if you run cooler plugs and t-stat, but scanning is a good idea.
+Racing with a 3.5" SC pulley, or running a 3.4" size on the stock engine is not a good idea unless you scan and tune the PCM with a tuner or AFC device.

-Average boost numbers on the stock 3.8" SC pulley will max around 6-8 PSI, depending on your car and the weather.
+Average boost numbers on the stock 3.8" SC pulley will max around 6-8 PSI, depending on the car, other mods, and conditions.
 With the 3.4", you'll see around 9-11 PSI.
-This extra air charge can add 25-30 HP to your engine's output, which is a very noticeable gain to say the least.
-Most of the extra power comes in the form of additional low-end torque, so you'll feel a lot of extra pull when launching the car.
-With this mod, wheel traction can begin to become an issue.
+This extra air charge can add ~25-30 HP to your engine's output, a very noticeable gain in low-end torque.
+You'll feel the extra pull when launching the car, and on shifts.
+With this mod, wheel traction can become an issue.

 SC pulleys can be had for as low as $80 in the case of the press-on variety, but a modular system (MPS) is highly recommended.
-If you plan to modify further in the future, or if you want to experiment with different pulley sizes to dial in just the right boost for your car, an MPS lets you swap on a hub (like changing wheels) in only 5 minutes.
-You just loosen a few screws instead of having to pull and press on a new pulley.
-Modular systems go for between $100 and $130, but additional sizes are only $50-60, and many used pulleys can be found for less.
+If you plan to modify further in the future, or if you want to experiment with different pulley sizes to dial in just the right boost for your car, an MPS lets you swap on a hub (like changing wheels) in under 5 minutes by loosening a few screws.
+Modular systems go for between $100 and $130, but additional pulleys are only $50-60, and used pulleys are often sold/traded on message boards.
 Info on SC pulley installation is found here:

-One of the things you'll notice with a smaller SC pulley is an even louder and higher pitched supercharger whine.
-Another thing you can expect is more KR.
-With more boost comes higher temps inside the cylinders, which can create knock.
-Also, smaller pulleys create much higher air flow rates than stock.
-The PCM will work to add more fuel, but with 3.5" or smaller, it's a good idea to scan after installation to confirm your air/fuel mixture is where it should be.
-If scanning indicates that KR has increased, you may need to reprogram the PCM, use an AFC to tune the air/fuel mix, add more modifications to fight knock, or use a larger SC pulley.
+One of the things you'll notice with a smaller SC pulley is louder and higher pitched supercharger whine.
+Another thing you can expect is increased KR.
+With more boost comes higher temps inside the intake manifold, which contributes to knock.
+Smaller pulleys create higher air flow rates than stock.
+With the PCM adding more fuel, it's a good idea to scan after installation to confirm your air/fuel mixture is where it should be.
+If scanning indicates that KR has increased, you may need to reprogram the PCM, use an AFC to tune the air/fuel mix, add more modifications to fight knock, or move to a larger SC pulley.

 -OEM SC belt works with OEM 3.8" SC pulley - keep tensioner and idler pulleys stock.